Where Everything Fights Everything

 The scooter maintains consistent speed; the cat considers sustained effort beneath its dignity.

-Reliability cat Wins
+Reliability Cat Wins

 Electric Scooter